 Here’s a look at a selection of the available supplements that we reckon have adequate backing, and their uses.

-Carbohydrate is the primary source of energy used when you ride.
+Carbohydrate is the primary source of energy used when you ride, cyclists often take this on via gels, bars and drinks.
 However, during exercise, muscle fibres break down, especially if the pedalling time in question is intense.
 You get stronger when they rebuild, and ingesting protein helps to facilitate what the brain-boxes of nutrition call ‘muscle protein synthesis’ – in other words, recovery and adaptation.

 Protein is available in food – you’ll find 31g per 100g of chicken breast, 19g in the same weight of chickpeas, and 13g in a large egg.